thaemorais/buscador/README.md

 # Description for the project
 This project is just a training for the some React properties.
+The "CEP" is the Brazilian registry that identifies all address details for postal shipments.

 # Getting Started with Create React App